Indian Space Progress #13: Prepping for India’s Yuri Gagarin moment, and more updates

 India selects first set of Gaganyaan astronauts

 Unveiling four years of secrecy, the Indian Prime Minister Narendra Modi announced on February 27 the first four astronauts selected to fly on the country’s initial set of human spaceflight missions mid-decade via ISRO’s ambitious Gaganyaan program.
-The selectees are all test pilots and Group Captains, namely Prashanth Nair, Angad Prathap, Ajit Krishnan and Shubhanshu Shukla.
+The selectees are all test pilots and Group Captains, namely Prasanth Nair, Angad Prathap, Ajit Krishnan and Shubhanshu Shukla.
 They have received extensive training in India and Russia, and at least one of them will receive advanced training in the US at NASA facilities sometime this year.

 The announcement of Gaganyaan astronauts is a great time to review India’s progress in putting people in space.
 Let’s do that with this human spaceflight special of my Indian Space Progress newsletter! 🧑🏽🚀